Kauaʻi: Towns and communities

-Transportation
+Transport

 Air

-Located on the southeastern side of the island, Lihue Airport is the only commercial airport with commercial airline services on Kauai.
+Located on the southeastern side of the island, Lihue Airport is the island's only commercial airport.
 It has direct routes to Honolulu, Kahului/Maui, Kona/Hawaii, the U.S. mainland, and Vancouver, Canada.
-Other general aviation airports on the island not offering commercial airline services are Port Allen Airport and Princeville Airport.
-The Pacific Missile Range Facility has a 6,006-foot runway that is closed to general aviation traffic but could be used during a declared emergency landing.
+General aviation airports on the island are Port Allen Airport and Princeville Airport.

+The Pacific Missile Range Facility has a 6,006-foot runway that is closed to general aviation traffic, but could be used for an emergency landing.

+Cruise ships

+Some Princess Cruises and Norwegian Cruise Line ships stop in Nawiliwili Harbor, Lihue.